-Kykkos Monastery The church was originally wooden and therefore a fire in the city 1365 It was not difficult to destroy.
-Next Church, built in the city 1500 wood and stone, has also been destroyed, the 1541 and again rebuilt using only stone - it was a new one-room church with side nave.
-Church with three naves, in the form of preserved until today, was built in the city of 1745 Her injuries develop over time, in general, have been corrected.
-The church was built in the style of the basilica with a dome, the central nave is dedicated to Panagia, left - Archangels Michael and Gabriel, and the right - all the Saints.
+The Church of the Kikk Monastery was originally wooden and therefore the fire that arose in 1365 had no particular difficulty in destroying it.
+The next church, built in 1500, made of wood and stone, was also destroyed in 1541, and was rebuilt using only a stone - it was a new one-room church with a side nave.
+The church with three naves, in a form that has survived to this day, was built in 1745.
+Its damage, which occurred with time, was generally corrected.
+The church is built in the style of a basilica with a dome, the central nave of which is dedicated to Panagi, the left one to Archangels Michael and Gabriel, and the right one to all the Saints.

 The monastery in 1997 was opened museum where exhibits and numerous relics of the monastery.
 Read more about the museum Kykkos Monastery here.

-The Kykkos Monastery holds a unique relic: the icon of the Mother of God Kykkotissa (Panagia Eleusa).
-Actually Panagia (St Mary's) and is dedicated to the Eleousa monastery.
-Giving states that St. Luke (Apostle of the Seventy, a companion of the Apostle Paul, a Christian saint, revered as the author of one of the four Gospels and the Acts of the Apostles) wrote the icon - one of his three creations - using as a model Theotokos: the very Mother of God, when she was still alive.
-By giving, the Angels gave him three "Boards" for the three icons, respectively.
-Icon made by means of mastic and wax, and it depicts the Mother of God, holding her son.
-It is believed that Panagia she was delighted with the icons, exclaiming at her as: "May the grace of the Lord, him, I gave birth, he lives in me with it."
+In the Kikks Monastery a unique relic is kept: the icon of the Kikkian Mother of God (Panagia Eleusa).
+Actually Panagie (St. Mary) Eleus and dedicated to this monastery.
+It says that St. Luke (an apostle of seventy, an associate of the Apostle Paul, a Christian saint, revered as the author of one of the four Gospels and Acts of the Holy Apostles) wrote this icon - one of his three creations - using Theotokos as the model: the very Mother of God, when she was still alive.
+By giving, the angels gave him three "dostochki" for the three icons, respectively.
+The icon is made with mastic and wax and depicts the Mother of God holding her son.
+It is believed that Panagia herself was delighted with the icon, exclaiming at her sight: "May the grace of the Lord, His, whom I gave birth, live in me with her."

-With this icon have been many adventures.
-After Our Lady of the Assumption, Luke went to Egypt, taking with him an icon.
-After the death of Luke icon remained in the hands of the faithful Christians who saved her during the time of iconoclasm.
-In 730, Emperor Leo III the Isaurian forbade the veneration of icons.
-The result was the destruction of thousands of iconoclasm icons and mosaics, frescoes, statues of saints and altarpieces painted in many churches.
-Iconoclasm has been officially recognized by the iconoclastic Council of 754, with the support of Emperor Constantine V Copronymus sternly turned against ikonopochitateley, especially the monks.
+With this icon there were many adventures.
+After the Dormition of the Mother of God, Luke went to Egypt, taking an icon with him.
+After the death of Luke, the icon remained in the hands of Christian believers who rescued it during the days of iconoclasm.
+In 730, the emperor Leo III Isaurus forbade veneration of icons.
+The result of iconoclasm was the destruction of thousands of icons, as well as mosaics, frescoes, statues of saints and painted altars in many churches.
+Iconoclasm was officially recognized at the Iconoclastic Cathedral in 754 with the support of the Emperor Constantine V Copronima, who severely took up arms against icon-worshipers, especially monks.

 Once the believers who was an icon, decided to take her to Greece, but they were not lucky as the ship came to the Arabs, who took them captive.
 Fortunately, after a short stay in the sea, past the two proply¬vali Byzantine ship, which rescued the Christians, and the captains took the icon with him to Constantinople and gave it as a gift to the Emperor.